 It’s quite easy to end up with broken mason jars if you’re not mindful or aware of what might be breaking them.
 Temperature shock and overfilling can both be culprits.
 Breaking jars can be avoided with a few easy steps:

-- Don’t fill the jar to the top, about 3/4 of the way will be adequate.
-If you’re using a jar with “shoulders” don’t fill above them.
-Most newly bought jars will give you an indication of how much to fill them for freezing.
+Don’t fill mason jars to the top, about 3/4 of the way will be adequate.
+If you’re using a mason jar with “shoulders” don’t fill above them.
+Most newly bought mason jars will give you an indication of how much to fill them for freezing.
 Liquids will expand when they freeze generally so give foods a bit of space to do so

-- Make sure you’re using jars that can be frozen like these from Ball as mentioned.
-Or if you’re saving shop-bought jars the ones the twist-off cap jars used for honey, jam, fruit, pickles, sauces or other vegetables will work well.
+Step 5: Make sure you’re using mason jars that can be frozen like these from Ball as mentioned.
+Or if you’re saving shop-bought mason jars the ones the twist-off cap jars used for honey, jam, fruit, pickles, sauces or other vegetables will work well.
 Tempered glass containers will also work well for freezing.

-- Don’t cram it into the freezer.
-Leave space between the jars and other items or the freezer sides so that it doesn’t touch other frozen objects as the varying temperatures can cause problems for your jars
+Step 6: Don’t cram it into the freezer.
+Leave space between the jars and other items or the freezer sides so that it doesn’t touch other frozen objects as the varying temperatures can cause problems for your mason jars

 What Types of Food can you Freeze in Mason Jars?